VKhaparde/kitchen-shop/README.md

 # kitchen-shop

-> - Maintained by: `thebearingedge`

-A full stack LAMP & React shopping cart app.
+A full stack LAMP & React shopping cart application where a user can shop for small kitchen appliances.

 ## Introduction